kris-joseph/python-2022-01-yul-online/_episodes/12-dataframes.md

 ## Your assignment

-For next class, complete the following exercise:
+For your final assignment, complete the following exercise:

 Use what you've learned to write a script that uses the Pandas library to reads the insurance cost data from `insurance.csv` and outputs summary statistics for data in the 'BMI' column, grouped by smokers and non-smokers.
 Include the minimum value, maximum value, median, and average.